codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 Thankfully, PyTorch works fast and is sufficiently pretty such that we will reach the end of the rainbow quite quickly!

 ## Why PyTorch?
-PyTorch is primarily used for deep learning and it can be thought of as a **NumPy with GPU support** since:
+PyTorch is primarily used for deep learning and it can be thought of as a **NumPy with GPU support (speedup!)** since:
 - It uses **NumPy semantics**

 {%highlight python%}